56 Notable alumni of

 -

-David J. Anderson is an American neurobiologist.
+David Jeffrey Anderson is an American neurobiologist.
 He is a Howard Hughes Medical Institute investigator.
 His lab is located at the California Institute of Technology, where he currently holds the position of Seymour Benzer Professor of Biology, TianQiao and Chrissy Chen Leadership Chair and Director, TianQiao and Chrissy Chen Institute for Neuroscience.
 Anderson is a founding adviser of the Allen Institute for Brain Research, a non-profit research institute funded by the late Paul G. Allen, and spearheaded the Institute's early effort to generate a comprehensive map of gene expression in the mouse brain.

 -